lizmat/articles/5to6-classes.md

 by *chromatic* is recommended: among many other things, it describes how to use `Moose` to create classes / objects.

-For simplicity, this article will only describe the differences between basic Perl 5 and basic Perl 6 object creation.
+For simplicity, this article will generally only describe the differences between basic Perl 5 and basic Perl 6 object creation.

 How to make a Point
 -------------------